Silverthrone Caldera: Kingcome obsidian

 Around 2013, Silverthrone was identified as the source of the Kingcome obsidian by cultural resource management archaeologists and the Tsawataineuk First Nation.
 This makes the caldera one of several volcanoes in British Columbia with known obsidian source material often found at archaeological sites throughout the province; others include Mount Garibaldi, Anahim Peak, the Ilgachuz Range and the Mount Edziza volcanic complex.
-Artifacts made of Kingcome obsidian have been found at archaeological sites in the Sunshine Coast region, which was the location of trading between indigenous peoples about 5,000–2,000 years ago.
+Artifacts made of Kingcome obsidian have been found at archaeological sites in the Sunshine Coast region, which was the location of trading between Indigenous peoples about 5,000–2,000 years ago.
 Obsidian from Mount Garibaldi occurs with the Kingcome obsidian in this part of British Columbia, as does obsidian from Whitewater Ridge and Gregory Creek in the U.S. state of Oregon.

 The Kingcome and Mount Garibaldi obsidians are of only moderately good quality because they contain relatively large phenocrysts; these crystals would have made both obsidians more difficult to work with during the crafting of artifacts.
 As a result, artifacts made of Kingcome and Mount Garibaldi obsidian were not traded as widely as artifacts made of other types of volcanic glass.
 Kingcome obsidian mainly occurs north of Powell River and in Desolation Sound where ancient settlements were established.
-The Silverthrone Caldera lies in Kwakwakaʼwakw territory which covers the northern end of Vancouver Island and surrounding lands.
+The Kingcome obsidian source lies in Kwakwakaʼwakw territory, which covers the northern end of Vancouver Island and surrounding lands.

 Geological studies

 In 1967, Silverthrone was one of five eruptive centres visited by Jack Souther as part of a study to investigate geologically young volcanic rocks in the Canadian Cordillera.
 Specimens of the volcano were collected for chemical and petrographic analyses.
 Souther also noted the basal breccia, the overlying lava flows, the deep dissection of the volcanic deposits and a possible fault-bounded structure associated with the collapse of the caldera.
 The youngest lava flows occupying the local valleys were said to be probably no older than Early Pleistocene age.
-The other eruptive centres visited by Jack Souther in 1967 were the Mount Edziza volcanic complex in the Northern Cordilleran Volcanic Province and the Rainbow, Ilgachuz and Itcha ranges in the Anahim Volcanic Belt.
+The other four eruptive centres visited by Jack Souther in 1967 were the Mount Edziza volcanic complex in the Northern Cordilleran Volcanic Province and the Rainbow, Ilgachuz and Itcha ranges in the Anahim Volcanic Belt.

 Further studies were carried out by Green et al. (1988) who inferred the boundaries of the caldera and obtained the four aforementioned potassium–argon dates from three locations in and adjacent to the caldera.
 Mejia et al. (2002) sampled basaltic andesite flows from Silverthrone and obtained 16 potassium–argon dates.
-Most of these dates indicated the lava flows were extruded sometime in the last 120,000 years, but two of the potassium–argon dates gave ages as old as 400,000 years.
+Most of these dates indicated that the lava flows were extruded sometime in the last 120,000 years, but two of them yielded ages as old as 400,000 years.
 As of 2023, the remoteness of the Silverthrone Caldera has impeded detailed fieldwork.